rpham2234/Servia/README.md

 interaction between the student and the AI robot system, allowing the robot to offer help and guidance where necessary

 **servia_opencv**: A computer vision AI model that determines whether or not students are being productive or distracted.
-Note that the actual algorithm is not in this repository, this is just the client side of things and it consists of a Python script that takes in video feeds and sends it to Roboflow for processing.
-This is the "Human activity recognition" part of the Decision making algorithm
+It is based on ResNet 18, though it has been retrained with the Kaggle Yawn Eye Dataset

-**servia_calendar**: Contains all files pertaining to the Google Calendar API
+**servia_calendar**: Contains all files pertaining to the Google Calendar API.
+The python file is used to fetch deadlines

 **servia_decision**: Where it all comes together.
 Decision making algorithm will take in input from other three folders to, well make decisions